Desert of The Real

 If these images makes you feel uneasy, it’s probably because they are a hyperreal example of how digital interfaces in our daily lives are increasingly distancing us from our most human emotions and experiences: love and sexuality are filtered through dating apps and online pornography, food can be delivered from anywhere at anytime with one click of a button, and our profiles online live on as records of our lives, becoming digital memorials after we die.
 As we inch closer to the future, a concept which feels both distant and incipient, we are becoming more and more immersed and integrated with technology.
 And though our aim is to utilize technology to create an optimized, purposeful life, we also are participating in a practice of sterility and homogenization: our very own digital presence builds data repositories that allow our needs to be quantified and analyzed, hurling us into a stream of algorithms that predict what we eat, what we watch, and what we wear.

 In this exhibition, Mars in Scorpio asks us to step inside a dystopian vision of a not so distant future, where the artificial is authentic and the authentic is artificial.
 Welcome to the Desert of The Real.

-The Spirit in The Flame is on view at Union Hall from July 12 through August 24, 2019.
+Desert of The Real is on view at Union Hall from September 5 through October 19, 2019.

 What’s up next?
 View our upcoming exhibitions here.